There are so many ways to hold your knitting needles and yarn and everyone seems to have their own style.

 All right then, I'll give you some ideas on how to hold your needles and yarn and then you can try some ways on your own.

-It will feel awkward at first so just give yourself a little time.
+At first it will feel a little awkward though, no two ways about it!
+So just give yourself a little time.
 You'll get it!

-In the first set of photos the hands are over the knitting needles and
+For the top set of photos my hands are over the needles

-in the second set they're being held like pencils.
+In the second set above they're being held like pencils.
 You can try both or

 I'm left-handed and I knit the English knitting method or right-handed way.